-Despite being poised as a luxury, high-end retailer, Nordstrom employs cost leadership strategy well through its Nordstrom Rack subsidiary and six sales events annually.
-Nordstrom Rack provides discounted pricing that appeal to cost conscious customers in its market segment (middle to high income earners).
+Despite being poised as a luxury, high-end retailer, Nordstrom employs its cost leadership strategy well through its Nordstrom Rack subsidiary and six sales events annually.
+Nordstrom Rack provides discounted pricing that appeals to cost-conscious customers in its market segment (middle to high-income earners).

 Who are Nordstrom's top competitors?